 Roll, pinch, and stretch the same way you did with the first roll.
 This one will be looser.
 Try not to puncture the dough, or the filling will ooze out.

-Pinch together the ends of the two rolls to join them.
-Carefully twist the two rolls of dough together until you get to the opposite ends.
-Form the twisted rope into a wreath and transfer the mat or paper it’s on to a sheet pan.
+To form the king cake into a ring, lay the two dough logs perpendicular to one another on a silicone baking mat or a sheet of parchment paper.
+Pinch the ends of the rolls together, then carefully twist the two rolls of dough together until you reach the opposite ends.
+Form the twisted rope into an oval or a wreath, then transfer it to a sheet pan.
 Don’t worry about sealing the ends of the circle right now; just overlap them.

 If you absolutely must include a little baby, do so after you’ve baked and cooled the cake.
 Pop it into the cake after cooling and before glazing and decorating.
 You can just put it under the loaf somewhere, too.

-Can I freeze King Cake?
+Can I Freeze King Cake?

 Thaw the frozen king cake at room temperature, then frost and decorate.